nikola-m/freeCappuccino-dev/utilities/su2ToCappuccino/README.md

 `mkdir polyMesh 0 vtk vtk/mesh`

-These all important for simulation case setup.
+These are all important for simulation case setup.

 Then call the su2ToCappuccino mesh converter, providing the mesh file name (just name, without extension):